-Each phase of Isometric’s Microns Matter™ process allows for the accurate estimation of percentage micron tolerance risks, which mitigates risks during each phase.
+Each phase of Isometric’s Microns Matter® PFMEA process allows for the accurate estimation of percentage micron tolerance risks, which mitigates risks during each phase.
 Truly, components and devices with micron tolerances can only be successfully manufactured by applying years of tooling and plastics engineering experience.
 These phases include:

 The histogram in Figure 1.1 shows the average percentage error in each of these phases for a molded part with a tolerance of +/- 8 microns (16 microns total) and a process capability index (Cpk) of 1.33.

-From our experience utilizing the Isometric’s Microns Matter™ process, steel measurements are verified and recorded in the validation, and design, history records.
+From our experience utilizing the Isometric’s Microns Matter® PFMEA process, steel measurements are verified and recorded in the validation and design history records.
 Cutting steel to 20% of tolerance requires the use of EDM, milling, and wire EDM equipment that is capable of one order of magnitude beyond the total tolerance target.

 By way of example, if the mold tolerance target of 20% is ~3 microns (~0.0001”), the EDM, milling, and wire EDM equipment requires accuracy of ~0.3 microns (~0.00001”) or 10 millionths of an inch.
 Measurement of the mold is therefore required to be 10% of that or 0.03 microns or 1 millionth of an inch.

-This is where the “rubber hits the road” and is fundamental to the proven Microns MatterTM process.
+This is where the “rubber hits the road” and is fundamental to the proven Microns Matter® PFMEA process.
 Reviewing each step of the process — including the mold fabrication process — allows a cushion of error for the rest of the micro molding process to withstand.
-There are very few mold shops that have the measurement, fabrication, and environmental controls necessary to achieve these tolerances.
-It is for this reason that tooling is the enabling technology for the example in this White Paper, a Class III micro molded device with 16-micron tolerances.
+It is rare to have the measurement, fabrication, and environmental controls necessary to achieve these tolerances.
+It is for this reason that tooling is the enabling technology for the example in this white paper, a Class III micro molded device with 16-micron tolerances.